argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 conda activate groqflow
 ```
 #### Run a sample
 Create a script `run_minilmv2.sh` with the following contents.
 It assumes that conda was installed in the default location.
-The conda initialize section can also be copied from your .bashrc if the conda installer was alloed to add it.
+The conda initialize section can also be copied from your .bashrc if the conda installer was allwoed to add it.
 ```bash
 #!/bin/bash
 # >>> conda initialize >>>